Rhodesia: Military and political escalation (1972–1976)

-After the collapse of Portuguese rule in Mozambique in 1974–1975, it was no longer viable for the Smith regime to sustain white minority rule indefinitely.
-By this time, even South Africa's Vorster had come to this view.
+After the Carnation Revolution and the end of Portuguese rule in Mozambique in 1975, it was no longer viable for the Smith regime to sustain white minority rule indefinitely.
+By this time, even South Africa's John Vorster had come to this view.
 While Vorster was unwilling to make concessions to his own country's black people, he concluded that white minority rule was not sustainable in a country where black people outnumbered white people 22:1.
 In 1976, there were 270,000 Rhodesians of European descent and six million Africans.

 International business groups involved in the country (e.g. Lonrho) transferred their support from the Rhodesian government to black nationalist parties.
 Business leaders and politicians feted Nkomo on his visits to Europe.
 ZANU also attracted business supporters who saw the course that future events were likely to take.
 Funding and arms support provided by supporters, particularly from the Soviet Union and its allies in the latter 1970s, allowed both ZIPRA and the ZANLA to acquire more sophisticated weaponry, thereby increasing the military pressure that the guerrillas were able to place on Rhodesia.

 Until 1972, containing the guerrillas was little more than a police action.
 Even as late as August 1975 when Rhodesian government and black nationalist leaders met at Victoria Falls for negotiations brokered by South Africa and Zambia, the talks never got beyond the procedural phase.
 Rhodesian representatives made it clear they were prepared to fight an all out war to prevent majority rule.
 However, the situation changed dramatically after the end of Portuguese colonial rule in Mozambique in 1975.
 Rhodesia now found itself almost entirely surrounded by hostile states and even South Africa, its only real ally, pressed for a settlement.

 At this point, ZANU's alliance with FRELIMO and the porous border between Mozambique and eastern Rhodesia enabled large-scale training and infiltration of ZANU/ZANLA fighters.
 The governments of Zambia and Botswana were also emboldened sufficiently to allow resistance movement bases to be set up in their territories.
 Guerrillas began to launch operations deep inside Rhodesia, attacking roads, railways, economic targets and isolated security force positions, in 1976.